-The St. Cloud Travel Baseball Association (SCTBA) began in 2006 (incorporated as a non-profit organization in 2008) as an initiative to provide St. Cloud Area youth an opportunity to challenge themselves to become better baseball players, better athletes and better people by playing competitive baseball.
+The St. Cloud Travel Baseball Association (SCTBA) began in 2006 (incorporated as a non-profit organization in 2008) as an initiative to provide St. Cloud area youth an opportunity to challenge themselves to become better baseball players, better athletes and better people by playing competitive baseball.

 SCTBA is a competitive travel baseball program for kids who want to experience a higher level of competition, furthering their development while having fun in a disciplined environment.
-This is not a recreational (House) league.
+This is not a recreational (house) league.
 Our teams play surrounding communities in league play.
-SCTBA has experienced tremendous growth since 2006 when we fielded one 11U team that season.
-Today we have 14 teams competing at all age-levels from 9U AA to 15U AAA.
+SCTBA has experienced tremendous growth since 2006 when we fielded one 11U team.
+In the 2016 season, we had teams competing at all age-levels from 9U to 14AAA.

 If you are a player from a neighboring community and wish to play Blue Sox Travel Baseball, you are eligible to play without waiver if your home community does not provide you a Gopher State opportunity (such as if you don't make their Gopher State travel team(s) or your home community does not have a team at your age level).
-However, in order to play Blue Sox Travel Baseball without waiver, you must at least tryout for your home community's team.
+However, in order to play Blue Sox Travel Baseball without waiver, you must at least try out for your home community's team.
 If you do not try out for your home community's Gopher State Travel team, you may not play Blue Sox Travel Baseball without a waiver from your home community.